 This fountain show is not as huge as Bellagio, but it’s more colorful than the one you see in Bellagio.
 They have lights underneath the fountain, changing colors according to the music.
 It is fun to watch.
 You can also click a picture with a waterfall.

 Bellagio Conservatory is must visit place on the Las Vegas Strip.
 The Bellagio Conservatory and Botanical Garden have five brand-new floral extravaganzas to showcase the beautiful sights and colors.

 They change their showcase in five different themes, including Chinese New Year, spring, summer, fall, and winter.
 This display is open 24 hours and free of cost.
 This is an excellent place for photography as well.

 The Wildlife Habitat of Flamingo

-The name itself suggests what you can see in this Habitat Right?
-The Wildlife Habitat at the Flamingo is not just about Flamingo but it’s a home of the variety of birds, including pheasants, ducks, swans and of course, flamingos.
-They created waterfalls and little swamps where Ducks and Fishes are playing around.
-The bright-pink Chilean flamingos are the center of attraction and catch attention from all the visitors.
+The name itself suggests what you can see in this Habitat, Right?
+The Wildlife Habitat at the Flamingo is not just about Flamingo, but it’s a home of various birds, including pheasants, ducks, swans, and of course, flamingos.
+They created waterfalls and small swamps where Ducks and Fishes are playing around.
+The bright-pink Chilean flamingos are the center of attraction and catch the attention of all the visitors.
 I still wonder how they sleep on one leg.